dermotbg/CS50W_final_project/README.md

 ### Audio loop Client/Server/Client

-Coming from a Audio Engineering background, I thought this knowledge might be useful to impletement an easy system to send audio back and forth.
+Coming from a Audio Engineering background, I thought this knowledge might be useful to implement an easy system to send audio back and forth.
 It was not.
 Turns out it was a lot more complicated than originally expected, so I attempted to break it down into it's individual steps:

 **Step 1: Get the audio from the client.**

-First we need to get access to the users mic, this thankfully was easily accessable with the [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) method.
+First we need to get access to the users mic, this thankfully was easily accessible with the [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) method.
 A very helpful tool in handling the recording of the audio was the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API).

-I took advantage of this a lot by firstly recording through a [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) instance, and then using its [ondataavailable](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/dataavailable_event) event to push the info into an array and folowing up with an [onstop](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/stop_event) event to trigger an asynchronous function converting the recording to be sent back to the server via POST as a blob through the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) constructor.
+I took advantage of this a lot by firstly recording through a [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) instance, and then using its [ondataavailable](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/dataavailable_event) event to push the info into an array and following up with an [onstop](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/stop_event) event to trigger an asynchronous function converting the recording to be sent back to the server via POST as a blob through the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) constructor.

 **Step 2: Process the audio server side.**

 This processessing heavily relies on openai's [Whisper API](https://github.com/openai/whisper) & [ChatGPT API](https://platform.openai.com/docs/guides/gpt).
 Whisper looks after the transcription, but firstly we must generate a file path for the audio, so it uses the save_audio() function from utils.py to save a temp file, it's then transcribed based off the given model.

 It's both a blessing and a hinderance though, as it's smaller models struggle to understand Bulgarian and larger models are quite time consuming.
 A response is then generated of the transcribed text with chat GPT.
-Even with transcription error, it's able to generate decent repsonses.
+Even with transcription error, it's able to generate decent responses.
 That response is then passed to [gTTS](https://gtts.readthedocs.io/en/latest/) to generate an an audio file based on the chatgpt response.

-- gTTS is quite robtic sounding and more like a placeholder, future iterations may take advantage of some outsourced API's.
+- gTTS is quite robotic sounding and more like a placeholder, future iterations may take advantage of some outsourced API's.

 Before we can send it via JSON, it needs to be converted into a Base64 string, which is handled by our encode_resp() function in utils.py which uses the [base64](https://docs.python.org/3/library/base64.html) Python Library.

 **Step 3: Process the audio for playback client-side.**

-From the intial functions promise we take the response and fire our playAudio() function.
+From the initial function's promise we take the response and fire our playAudio() function.
 This uses the [Web Audio API's](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) interface to provide a framework for decoding the incoming base64 string, feeding it back into an array and then into a buffer to be played back through the users output.

-**Additionals**
+**Additional Features**

 The text is received from the backend in an array of words.
 The array of words is looped through and divs are created at an interval using [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) to mimic the word by word response you normally get via LLM's.
 While it's iterating through each word, it's applying [Bootstrap Tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/) to each generated div, which can be hovered over to display the translation of the word.